2022 Audi Q7 Trim Levels, Configurations & Comparisons.

 A Matrix LED headlight package and the towing package can also be equipped on the Premium Plus.

-Compare the 2022 Audi Q7 Premium Plus vs Prestige Trim Level.
+Compare the Premium Plus vs Prestige Trims.
 What is the difference?

 The Audi Q7's line-topping trim level is aptly named the Prestige.
 It makes a number of changes from the outside, in.
 The headlights get upgraded to Matrix-design LEDs, and the side windows gain dual pane acoustic glass that keeps the cabin even quieter at highway speeds.
 A comfort adaptive air suspension gets swapped in, and the 5-spoke-turbine wheels are a solid 20 inches and have their own all-season tires equipped.

 Inside, you get the four-zone automatic climate control system equipped as a standard feature.
 It brings even more comfort to passengers, although some third-row vents would have been a nice addition.
 You can create a fun environment inside the cabin after dark with the multi-color contour/ambient LED interior lighting package.
 Also, the second-row seats gain the heating function.
 The front seats gain the ventilation feature to help cool you down on hot summer days.
 The leather package adds leather to the vehicle's armrests, and the tailgate and rear door side windows get sunshades.
 Also, the doors are soft-closing for a quiet, easy close.

 The Prestige only gives you a few infotainment and safety upgrades.
 You do get treated to a head-up display, which projects important vehicle and driving data onto the windshield in front of your eyes as you drive.
 A traffic sign recognition feature is included in the list of standard features as well.
 Other than that, you won't see too much difference in the way of technology.